The internet is covered by laws and regulations that have implications for every business that works online.

 Material on the internet is protected by copyright and other intellectual property laws

 - Put a copyright notice on your website.
-Actually enforcing your copyright, particularly overseas, can be problematic.
+However, enforcing your copyright, particularly overseas, can be challenging.

 - State any trade marks you are using.